aureus123/catalogs/tycho2/README.md

 # Cross identifications with Tycho-2 catalogue

 Tool *gen_tycho2* generates cross identifications between Tycho-2 and PPM/DM catalogues.
 Designation are for DM (BD/SD/CD) and other old catalogues.
 In the case of PPM stars, DM designation are taken from their DM column.
-In north hemisphere, also BD stars (up to +19) are used.
-In south hemisphere, also CD and CPD stars are used.
+In northern  hemisphere, also BD stars (up to +19) are used.
+In southern hemisphere, also CD and CPD stars are used.
 In the case designations for GC (Catálogo General Argentino), OA (Oeltzen-Argelander catalogue), U (Yarnall-Frisby USNO), ZC (Gould's Zone catalogue), G (Gilliss catalogue) or G2 (2do.
 Catálogo General Argentino) are present, they are used instead of CD/CPD.

-For north hemisphere, there are 212485 BD and 4456 U stars summarizing 216941 identifications.
+For the northern hemisphere, there are 212485 BD and 4456 U stars summarizing 216941 identifications.
-For south hemisphere, there are 34339 GC, 5213 ZC, 13352 OA, 1368 U, 9087 G, 2593 G2, 495904 CD, 6368 BD, 77214 SD and 79701 CPD stars summarizing 725139 identifications.
+For the southern hemisphere, there are 34339 GC, 5213 ZC, 13352 OA, 1368 U, 9087 G, 2593 G2, 495904 CD, 6368 BD, 77214 SD and 79701 CPD stars summarizing 725139 identifications.

 ### Shortcomings of the current approach

 Since all identifications are performed just by angular distance thresholds, misidentifications might happen.
-On the other hand, some BD/SD stars are missing in the south hemisphere; the same happens for the other old catalogues GC/OA/U/ZC/G/G2, since they are reported only if a PPM/CD star is cross-matched with them.
+On the other hand, some BD/SD stars are missing in the southern hemisphere; the same happens for the other old catalogues GC/OA/U/ZC/G/G2, since they are reported only if a PPM/CD star is cross-matched with them.
 Files *cross_gc.cpp* and *cross_thome.cpp* do the cross-identifications between PPM/CD/CPD and GC/OA/U/ZC/G/G2.